-(A) The number of debits, charges, or payments (if more than one);
+(B) The number of debits, charges, or payments (if more than one);

-The date(s) the charge(s), or payment(s) will be submitted for payment;
+(C) The date(s) the debit(s), charge(s), or payment(s) will be submitted for payment;

-(C) The amount(s) of the debit(s), charge(s), or payment(s);
+(D) The amount(s) of the debit(s), charge(s), or payment(s);

-(D) The customer's or donor's name; (E) The customer's or donor's billing information, identified with sufficient specificity such that the customer or donor understands what account will be used to collect payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction;
+(E) The customer's or donor's name;

+(F) The customer's or donor's billing information, identified with sufficient specificity such that the customer or donor understands what account will be used to collect payment for the goods or services or charitable contribution that are the subject of the telemarketing transaction;

-(F) A telephone number for customer or donor inquiry that is answered during normal business hours; and
+(G) A telephone number for customer or donor inquiry that is answered during normal business hours; and

-(G) The date of the customer's or donor's oral authorization; or
+(H) The date of the customer's or donor's oral authorization; or

-- (iii) Written confirmation of the transaction, identified in a clear and conspicuous manner as such on the outside of the envelope, sent to the customer or donor via first class mail prior to the submission for payment of the customer's or donor's billing information, and that includes all of the incontained formation §§ 310.3(a)(3)(ii)(A)-(G) and a clear and conspicuous statement of the procedures by which the customer or donor can obtain a refund from the seller or telemarketer or charitable organization in the event the confirmation is inaccurate; provided, however, that this means of authorization shall not be deemed verifiable in instances in which goods or services are offered in a transaction involving a free-to-pay conversion and preacquired account information. - (4) Making a false or misleading statement to induce any person to pay for goods or services or to induce a charitable contribution. - (b) Assisting and facilitating.
-It is a deceptive telemarketing act or practice and a violation of this Rule for a person to provide substantial assistance or support to any seller or telemarketer when that person knows or consciously
+(iii) Written confirmation of the transaction, identified in a clear and conspicuous manner as such on the outside of the envelope, sent to the customer or donor via first class mail prior to the submission for payment of the customer's or donor's billing information, and that includes all of the information contained §§ 310.3(a)(3)(ii)(A)-(G) and a clear and conspicuous statement of the procedures by which the customer or donor can obtain a refund from the seller or telemarketer or charitable organization in the event the confirmation is inaccurate; provided, however, that this means of authorization shall not be deemed verifiable in instances in which goods or services are offered in a transaction involving a free-to-pay conversion and preacquired account information.

+(4) Making a false or misleading statement to induce any person to pay for goods or services or to induce a charitable contribution.

-661 Truth in Lending Act, 15 U.S.C.
+Truth in Lending Act, 15 U.S.C.
 1601 et seq., and Regulation Z, 12 CFR part 226.

 Electronic Fund Transfer Act, 15 U.S.C.
-1693 et seq., and Regulation E, 12 CFR part 205.
+1693 et seq., and Regulation E, 12 CFR part 205

-663 For purposes of this Rule, the term "signature" shall include an electronic or digital form of signature, to the extent that such form of signature is recognized as a valid signature under applicable federal law or state contract law.
+&lt;sup>663 For purposes of this Rule, the term "signature" shall include an electronic or digital form of signature, to the extent that such form of signature is recognized as a valid signature under applicable federal law or state contract law.